dongkwan-kim/SuperGAT/README.md

 ## Open Source & Maintenance

 - [The documented SuperGATConv layer with an example](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#torch_geometric.nn.conv.SuperGATConv) has been merged to the PyTorch Geometric's main branch.
-- [Tha RandomPartitionGraph](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html#torch_geometric.datasets.RandomPartitionGraphDataset) is now available at PyTorch Geometric.
+- [The RandomPartitionGraph](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html#torch_geometric.datasets.RandomPartitionGraphDataset) is now available at PyTorch Geometric.
 - This repository is based on `torch==1.4.0+cu100` and `torch-geometric==1.4.3`, which are somewhat outdated at this point (Feb 2021).
 If you are using recent PyTorch/CUDA/PyG, we would recommend using the PyG's.
 If you want to run codes in this repository, please follow [#installation](https://github.com/dongkwan-kim/SuperGAT#installation).